If you’ve never been to Blackwater Falls State Park – you should. Excuse my sassiness, but seriously, you need to plan a trip! π

 From Memorial Day to Labor Day, Pendleton Lake is open for swimming, paddling, and laid-back lakeside fun.

 Located near the Nature Center, this area offers ample parking and easy access to the lake, disc golf course, and park programs.
+You can rent single kayaks, canoes, paddleboats, and stand-up paddle boards.

 The boathouse is open daily during the summer season and switches to weekend-only rentals after Labor Day through the fourth Sunday in October (weather permitting).